-- The Strategic Executive Leader/Member of the Board of Directors will decide, after considering the complaint, the appropriate course of action. - In most cases, the Strategic Executive Leader /Member of the Board of Directors may contact the complainant within 5 school working days of receiving the complaint.
-If possible, a resolution will be reached at this stage. - It may be necessary for the Strategic Executive Leader/Member of the Board of Directors to carry out further investigations, in which case a definitive answer will be given within 10 further school working days. - The Strategic Executive Leader/Member of the Board of Directors will keep written records of all meetings and interviews held in relation to the complaint. - Once the Strategic Executive Leader/Member of the Board of Directors is satisfied that, as far as practicable, all of the relevant facts have been established, a decision will be made and the complainant will be informed of this decision in writing, giving reasons for the decision. - If the complainant is still not satisfied with the decision, they should write to the Clerk to the Board of Directors at the Trust's Registered Office.
+- The Chief Executive Officer/Member of the Board of Directors will decide, after considering the complaint, the appropriate course of action. - In most cases, the Chief Executive Officer /Member of the Board of Directors may contact the complainant within 5 school working days of receiving the complaint.
+If possible, a resolution will be reached at this stage. - It may be necessary for the Chief Executive Officer /Member of the Board of Directors to carry out further investigations, in which case a definitive answer will be given within 10 further school working days. - The Chief Executive Officer /Member of the Board of Directors will keep written records of all meetings and interviews held in relation to the complaint. - Once the Chief Executive Officer / Member of the Board of Directors is satisfied that, as far as practicable, all of the relevant facts have been established, a decision will be made and the complainant will be informed of this decision in writing, giving reasons for the decision. - If the complainant is still not satisfied with the decision, they should write to the Clerk to the Board of Directors at the Trust's Registered Office.
 The letter should be marked 'private and confidential'. - Stage 3 will commence.

-Stage 3 - Directors Appeal Panel
+Stage 3 - Directors Panel

 The Clerk to the Board of Directors will convene a panel to review the complaint.
 This panel will be clerked.
 In compliance with Part 7 of the Education (Independent School Standards) Regulations 2014, at least one member of the panel will be independent of the management and running of the Trust.
+The Panel should comprise at least 1 Board Director and up to 2 LAC Governors.
+Where a complaint is received in relation to the Chief Executive Officer, the panel should comprise 3 Board Directors.

-The Panel, on advice from the Clerk, may choose to consider only written submissions, otherwise it will consider written and verbal submissions including from the complainant, the Strategic Executive Leader/Member of the Board of Directors, and any witnesses.
+The Panel, on advice from the Clerk, may choose to consider only written submissions, otherwise it will consider written and verbal submissions including from the complainant, the Chief Executive Officer /Member of the

+Board of Directors, and any witnesses.